celo-org/docs/docs/cel2/l2-operator-guide.md

 ### Running op-node

-op-node is not a resource-demanding service.
-We suggest running it on any modern CPU (amd64 or arm64) with at least 2GB of memory.
+Op-node is not a resource-demanding service.
+We recommend running it on any modern CPU (amd64 or arm64) with at least 2GB of memory.
 It is stateless, so it does not require any persistent storage.

-To run op-node, you can use the container image: us-west1-docker.pkg.dev/devopsre/celo-blockchain-public/op-node:celo8.
+1. To run op-node, you can use the container image: `us-west1-docker.pkg.dev/devopsre/celo-blockchain-public/op-node:celo8`.
 Alternatively, you can clone the [celo-org/optimism repository](https://github.com/celo-org/optimism) and build op-node from source:

 ```bash
 git clone https://github.com/celo-org/optimism.git